Shadow-Hubb/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js deletes all files with .js extension in current directory and all subfolders 11-directories counts the number of directories and sub-directories in the current directory 12-newest_files displays the 10 newest files in current directory
+10-no_more_js deletes all files with .js extension in current directory and all subfolders 11-directories counts the number of directories and sub-directories in the current directory 12-newest_files displays the 10 newest files in current directory 13-unique takes a list of words as input and prints only words that appear once